-How is Wine Made?
+How is Wine Made

 Wine-making begins with grapes on the vine.
 Grapes must be properly ripe before they are picked for wine.
 Overly-ripe grapes or grapes that are not ripe enough will cause the taste of the wine to suffer.

 Red wines get fermented in their skins.
 During the fermentation period, grapes are hand mixed to extract the juices and to prevent bacteria from growing.
 After the grapes have finished fermenting, the red wines are moved to barrels where they will complete maturation.

 Wine Grape Variations

 It’s important to understand the characteristics of many of the popular grapes used to wine to get a better idea of how they will affect the overall taste of the wine.
 Learning about what types of grapes yield the best white or red wine is crucial when it comes to wine-making.

 Popular White Wine Grapes

 - Muscadine is another white wine grape variety, and it’s grown primarily in the southeastern United States and Mexico.
-It produces grapey-tasting flavor and is commonly known for its use in the Tokay.
+It produces grapey-tasting flavour and is commonly known for its use in the Tokay.

-Chenin Blanc is another popular white wine grape variety.
-It features good acid levels, thin skin, and a natural sugar content that is high.
-It’s used in Pinot chardonnay, Pinot Blanc, and Muscadet wines.
+- Chenin Blanc is another popular white wine grape variety.
+It features good acid levels, thin skin, and natural sugar content that is high.
+It’s used in Pinot Chardonnay, Pinot Blanc, and Muscadet wines.

 Popular Red Wine Grapes

-Merlot is a grape variety that ripens early.
-It produces red wines that feature flavors of cherry, toffee, and plum.
+- Merlot is a grape variety that ripens early.
+It produces red wines that feature flavours of cherry, toffee, and plum.
 Nebbiolo is another popular red wine grape variety and is a grape that ripens late.
-It features pruny, chocolaty, and tannic characteristics.
+It features prune, chocolaty, and tannic characteristics.

-Bottle Variations and How Many Glasses of Wine are in a Bottle
+How Many Glasses of Wine are in a Bottle

 When you buy a bottle of wine, it’s important to know how many glasses of wine you’ll be able to pour from one bottle.
-The size of the wine glass used determines the amount of services you’ll get out of the bottle.
+The size of the wine glass used determines the number of services you’ll get out of the bottle.

 The General Basics of Reading a Wine Label

 Reading a wine label can be quite confusing.
 There’s a lot of information to take in before you can make a purchase.
-Learning how read a wine label properly is important.
+Learning how to read a wine label properly is important.